mozilla-appmaker/appmaker/README.md

 ### Firefox OS Component Guide

-Firefox OS has its own [component guide](http://buildingfirefoxos.com/building-blocks/action-menu.html).
+Looking for guidance on how to make cool Firefox OS style components?
+Fret not, Firefox OS has its own [component guide](http://buildingfirefoxos.com/building-blocks/action-menu.html).

 ### Color Palette